-The southwestern French town of Bordeaux provides a relaxed character vibrant with neoclassical architecture, pedestrianized boulevards, and some of the world’s most renowned wines.
+The southwestern French town of Bordeaux provides a relaxed character vibrant with neoclassical architecture, pedestrianised boulevards and some of the world’s most renowned wines.
 Listed as “an outstanding urban and architectural ensemble” by UNESCO, Bordeaux was named a World Heritage Site in 2007.
-Renovations have created a sumptuous mix of both historic and modern designs to enjoy along with a re-emerging waterfront that offers a thriving hot spot for boutiques, cafes, and museums along the scenic Garonne River.
+Renovations have created a sumptuous mix of both historic and modern designs to enjoy along with a re-emerging waterfront that offers a thriving hot spot for boutiques, cafes and museums along the scenic Garonne River.

 Wine is an undeniable part of Bordeaux’s history, with wine production first recorded in the region sometime before 70 AD.
 During the 18th century the city entered a golden age of growth, with the construction of many of its present buildings that served as inspiration for the less glorious Paris of the time.
 Today the ‘wine capital of the world’ also serves as the capital of the Aquitaine region.

 - Stunning architecture

 Much of the city center of Bordeaux is pedestrianised, making it easy to enjoy the major sites on foot.
 There is also a bus service and tram line that connects different areas of the city, as well as a ferry service that operates along the riverfront.
 Tickets can be purchased based on the number of journeys desired in multiples of 1, 5, or 10 journeys as well as day and weekly passes.

 For those looking to pedal their way through the city, bike lanes and a popular VCUB bike share program encourages cycling in the city.